C Programming

 This with create a new executable file named simple instead of a.out, which you can run by typing ./simple.

-Now that we understand the compilation process, let’s talk about what each part of simple.c is doing.
-It’s included below again for convenience.
+Now that we understand the compilation process, let’s examine the syntax of simple.c.

 // This is a single line comment.